tomppatomppa/tictactoe-online/README.md

 ```

-OnClick would dispatch {type: "mygame", data: {id:1} as specified in the playButton object.
+OnClick would dispatch {type: "mygame", data: {id: 1} as specified in the playButton object.

 ## Features to be implemented